inflearn logo

 • 12.
 Basic CI/CD concepts (Understanding GitHub Actions workflows)

 • 13.
-Experience creating cloud deployment accounts (Vercel, etc.) — Makes it easier to follow deployment demos
+Experience creating cloud deployment accounts (Vercel, etc.) — makes following deployment demos easier

 • 14.
 Basic security and authentication concepts (Tokens, OAuth, API keys) — makes the verification and operation parts easier

 • 15.
-Experience using AI tools (ChatGPT, GitHub Copilot, etc.) — Not required
+Experience using AI tools (ChatGPT, GitHub Copilot, etc.) — Not mandatory

 📋 Recommended ‘Instant Verification’ Tasks

-Spend 1 to 5 minutes on each of the following items to check your skills.
+Spend 1 to 5 minutes on each item below to check your skills.
 If you can follow these steps, you are ready to take this course.
 If you find them difficult to follow, ask an AI like ChatGPT for help.
 Also, please review the 'Summary of Prerequisite Knowledge' section below.

 • JS: Write a simple map/filter function and run it with Node (1–3 minutes).